-moved to intervene in NPCA's case.
-On July 28, 2017, the parties filed an agreed-upon briefing schedule regarding NPCA's Motion for Preliminary Injunction, which the court accepted.
+moved to intervene in the NPCA's case.
+On July 28, 2017, the parties filed an agreedupon briefing schedule regarding NPCA's Motion for Preliminary Injunction, which the court accepted.
 On August 18, 2017, the Corps and the Company filed their response briefs.
-On September 1, 2017, NPCA filed a reply brief in support of its Motion for Preliminary Injunction.
-On August 16, 2017, the Coalition to Protect America's National Parks, Inc., Jonathan Jarvis, and American Rivers, Inc. (collectively, the "Coalition") filed a motion for leave to file an amicus curiae brief in support of NPCA's Motion for Preliminary Injunction, and on August 31, 2017, the Sierra Club filed a similar motion to participate as amicus curiae.
-On September 5, 2017, the Chesapeake Conservancy and Scenic Virginia filed a motion to participate as amici curiae in support of NTHP/Preservation Virginia's Motion for Preliminary Injunction.
+On September 1, 2017, the NPCA filed a reply brief in support of its Motion for Preliminary Injunction.
+On August 16, 2017, the Coalition to Protect America's National Parks, Inc., Jonathan Jarvis, and American Rivers, Inc. (collectively, the "Coalition") filed a motion for leave to file an amicus curiae brief in support of the NPCA's Motion for Preliminary Injunction, and on August 31, 2017, the Sierra Club filed a similar motion to participate as amicus curiae.
+On September 5, 2017, the Chesapeake Conservancy and Scenic Virginia filed a motion to participate as amici curiae in support of the NTHP/Preservation Virginia's Motion for Preliminary Injunction.
 The Corps and the Company responded to the Coalition's motion on August 30, 2017, and the Coalition filed a reply on September 6, 2017.
 The Corps and the Company responded to: the NTHP/Preservation Virginia's Motion for Preliminary Injunction on September 13, 2017; the Sierra Club's amicus curiae motion on September 14, 2017; and the Chesapeake Conservancy/Scenic Virginia's amici curiae motion on September 15, 2017.
-The parties have moved to consolidate the NPCA and NTHP/Preservation Virginia cases, and the court will hold a hearing to entertain both preliminary injunction motions on September 20, 2017.
+The parties have moved to consolidate the NPCA and NTHP/Preservation Virginia cases.
+On September 20, 2017, the court held a hearing on both preliminary injunction motions, and those motions are pending before the court.
+On October 6, 2017, the Corps and the Company filed answers to the NPCA's and the NTHP/Preservation Virginia's complaints.
+On October 20, 2017, the court denied both the NPCA's and the NTHP/Preservation Virginia's Motions for Preliminary Injunction.

 A. National Environmental Policy Act ("NEPA").
 The two Corps permits required for the placement of fill and obstruction to navigation trigger review under NEPA.
 The Corps has indicated it will prepare an Environmental Assessment ("EA") to satisfy this requirement.
 NEPA requires the Corps to evaluate alternatives as well as the direct, indirect and cumulative effects of the project on the human environment.
-As part of this NEPA review, on

-August 28, 2013, the Corps solicited public comments on the undertaking via public notice in accordance with the requirements of NEPA.
+As part of this NEPA review, on August 28, 2013, the Corps solicited public comments on the undertaking via public notice in accordance with the requirements of NEPA.
 The Corps received voluminous comments on the undertaking and has evaluated numerous alternatives.
 On October 1, 2015, the Corps published their Preliminary Alternatives Conclusions White Paper ("White Paper"), which concluded, in relevant part: